PX4/NuttX/misc/buildroot/configs/README.txt

 	due to improperly positioned sections and can probably fixed by changing the architectures .ldscript file.

+cortexm3-defconfig-4.3.3
+	Builds an ARM toolchain for the Cortex-M3 using gcc 4.3.3.
+	This configuration builds both gcc and g++.

+	NOTE:  This configuration is untested as of this writing.

 bfin-defconfig-4.2.4
 	Builds an Blackfin toolchain using gcc 4.2.4